 In September 2014, the Sheriff entered into a capital lease agreement with Presidio Technology Capital, LLC to lease server equipment.
-The lease is to be paid monthly at an imputed interest rate of 5.0% and matures May 1, 2020.
+The lease was paid monthly at an imputed interest rate of 5.0% and matured May 1, 2020.
 In October of 2018, the Sheriff entered into a capital lease agreement with Axon for the purchase of taser equipment.
 The lease agreement requires annual installments of \$105,839 for five years until October of 2023 with no interest.